elevate0123/Insaan-aur-Aalam/Marriage Book Outline-Structure.md

 *   **The Principle (The 'What'): The Two Unbreakable Covenants**
     *   **Principle 1 (Parents):** **S101 - Quran 17:23 ("And your Lord has decreed...").** Establish the immense, foundational duty to parents.
     *   **Principle 2 (Spouse):** **S102 - Quran 4:19 ("...And live with them in kindness").** Establish the direct command to care for one's spouse.
 The chapter's purpose is to teach how to uphold both covenants.
+    * **The Spiritual Root:** S175 From the perspective of Tazkiyah, when these two duties feel like they are in conflict, the fire is almost always fueled by the spiritual disease of **Envy (Hasad)**.
+It is the poison of comparison and the secret wish for a blessing (a son's attention, a husband's resources) to be removed from another.
+The tools in this chapter are designed to replace the poison of Hasad with the antidote of Adl (justice) and proactive kindness.
     *   **The Warning:** **S104 - The Hadith on severing kinship ties.** This raises the stakes and shows the spiritual danger of handling these relationships poorly.

 *   **The Tools (The 'How'):**